vatsalintech/JS_projects/README.md

 # JavaScript Projects Portfolio

 Welcome to my JavaScript projects portfolio!
 This repository showcases a collection of projects developed with HTML, CSS, and JavaScript, designed to strengthen my foundational skills in JavaScript programming.
+Feel free to click on the video links attached in their respective folders to see a small glimpse of the projects in action!

 ## Projects Overview